Day 2 – The Test Results

 Day 1 – The wait is over..

-So Monday morning we got up bright and early, ready to hit Heathrow for around 6.45am.
-Had to get all the bag’s in, BBC Radio Surrey soon wanted a live chat around 7am before I left.
-Can’t say no, I’m such a media tart these days.
+So, Monday morning, we got up bright and early, ready to hit Heathrow for around 6:45 am.
+Had to get all the bags in, and BBC Radio Surrey wanted a live chat around 7 am before I left.
+Can’t say no – I’m such a media tart these days.

-All went pretty smoothly, other than the flight missing it’s slot.
-And then perhaps on takeoff looking across at another passengers screen in time to see Eddie Redmayne slipping Bob and the twin back between his legs. …that guy never does any role by halves does he.
+All went pretty smoothly, other than the flight missing its slot.
+And then, on takeoff, I glanced across at another passenger’s screen just in time to see Eddie Redmayne (The Danish Girl) slipping Bob and the twins back between his legs… That guy never does any role by halves, does he?

-Arrived in Moscow and then the A.A.
+We arrived in Moscow and made it to the A.A.
 Maximov Hospital in good time.
-Immediately met by Anastasia and Dr Fedorenko, who spoke a little about what’s to come and then got settled in my room.
-Big hugs and smiles from them both, a lovely welcome indeed.
+We were immediately met by Anastasia and Dr. Fedorenko, who gave a brief rundown of what’s to come before settling me into my room.
+Big hugs and smiles from both – a lovely welcome indeed.

-With enough time to point my video camera at the television and toilet, edit it up, eat a bit of stew and then to bed. (both video and radio interview below)
+With just enough time to point my video camera at the television and toilet, edit it up, eat a bit of stew, and then off to bed.
+(Both video and radio interview below.)

-Pretty much on the final test I return to my room to find my Mum and wife Jen waiting for me.
-My entourage, giving me all the support, love, Coke and Pringle’s I could need.
-I tell them how I’ve been pulled, poked and pushed in the name of medical science and hoping that’s the last of it.
+Pretty much on the final test, I returned to my room to find my mum and wife, Jen, waiting for me – my entourage, giving me all the support, love, Coke, and Pringles I could need.
+I told them how I’d been pulled, poked, and pushed in the name of medical science, hoping that was the last of it.

-Anastasia then comes back to the room saying that there’s going to be a little party at 4pm and we should all come along.
-A little ceremony for those that have been through most of their treatment, having received their stem cell’s back.
-Something to celebrate their re-birth/new life, the worst is behind them and now for recovering what will hopefully be the most of what their MS has taken from them.
+Then Anastasia came back to the room saying there was going to be a little party at 4 pm – and we should all come along.
+A small ceremony for those who had been through most of their treatment and received their stem cells back.
+A chance to celebrate their re-birth – their new life.
+The worst is behind them, and now, it’s about recovering as much as possible from what MS has taken.
 Congratulations to Sandy and Berit!
-(From Washington, US and Norway respectively) I will post up their ceremony video up soon.
+(From Washington, US, and Norway, respectively.)
+I’ll post their ceremony video soon.

-Then I was told that with all my tests completed, I didn’t have to stay in hospital that night and could enjoy a night away with Jen.
-We made the most of it with room service and a film.
-Chicken burgers and chips and we watched Morning Glory, for those that need the detail.
+Then came the best news – all my tests completed, I didn’t have to stay in the hospital that night and could enjoy a night away with Jen!
+So, we made the most of it – room service and a film.
+Chicken burgers and chips, and we watched Morning Glory – for those who need the detail.

 What a couple of days!!